rpatra98/tripchallan/README.md

 - **Active Status**: Companies can be activated/deactivated by admins

 These fields help with better organization and management of companies in the system.

+## Working with Migrations

+To create a new database migration:

+1. Create a new SQL file in the `migrations` folder with a timestamp prefix (e.g., `20250601_add_new_field.sql`)
+2. Write your SQL migration commands
+3. Run `npm run migrate` to apply the migration

+For more details, see the [migrations README](migrations/README.md).

 ## License